Create and Customize Requirements Traceability Reports

 In the Requirements tab, select Share > Generate Model Traceablity Report.

-Show user tags for each reported link — The report lists the user tags (if any) associated with each requirement.
+Show user keywords for each reported link — The report lists the user keywords (if any) associated with each requirement.

 Include details from linked documents — The report includes additional details for requirements in the following types of requirements documents.